Master of Professional Accountancy Program (MPAc)

-The mission of the Master of Professional Accountancy program is to prepare students for professional careers in accounting.
+The mission of the MPAc program is to prepare students for professional careers in accounting.
 Candidates for the degree will build on the broad general and business education obtained at the undergraduate level to gain more advanced competencies in the practice and theory of financial accounting, auditing, taxation, law, and other business and professional areas.
 Students will also be introduced to research methods and resources used by accounting professionals.
 Goals include:

 - To produce graduates who will have long-term success in their accounting careers.

 - To prepare our graduates to meet the educational requirements recommended by the American Institute of Certified Public Accountants.